-When referring to sexual harassment this refers to 'unwanted conduct of a sexual nature' that can occur online and offline, that can occur both inside and outside of school, which is within the context of child-on-child sexual harassment.
+When referring to sexual harassment this refers to 'unwanted conduct of a sexual nature' that can occur online, offline, which is within the context of child-on-chid sexual harassment.

 Sexual harassment is likely to violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment.
-If not challenged, sexual harassment can normalise inappropriate behaviours and provide and environment that can lead to sexual violence.
+If not challenged, sexual harassment can normalise inappropriate behaviours and provide an environment that can lead to sexual violence.